 But this acting as if there are no gods is a fair position to take.
 Christians act as if there are no Norse gods.
 They act as if there are no fairies or Santa.
 (Note that playing along with such fantasies for the fun they provide for children isn’t acting with true belief.)

 [Agnostics may not deny the existence of god, but they don’t positively assert there are gods either.]

 Religions take the basic philosophical position of theism, thinking there are some teleological entities that created our universe, and add many more specific claims:

-- Our god wants us to punish people that have sex outside the specific type of union sanctioned by our god (monogamy for Christians, up to four wives one husband for Muslims)
+Our god wants us to punish people that have sex outside the specific type of union sanctioned by our god (monogamy for Christians, up to four wives, but one husband for Muslims)

 The list of additional beliefs on top of basic theism, including the many moral prescriptions and proscriptions, is long.
 It depends on the religion, the sect within the religion, and the personal willingness of individuals to follow the rules of the religion.

 This becomes a little tricky for the religious that try to divert criticism away from their religion, when opinions differ so widely within: